Associate of Science (AS) Degree in Respiratory Care

 - Have the flexibility to extend your studies by one year for a BS degree in Respiratory Care and greater employment opportunities

-- Learn in GMercyU’s state-of-the-art Respiratory Care Laboratory with the latest technology, including a broad array of equipment, models, mannequins, and simulators
+- Learn in GMercyU’s state-of-the-art Respiratory Care Laboratory with the latest technology, including a broad array of equipment, models, mannequins, simulators — and a new state-of-the-art ASL-5000 lung simulator, capable of replicating a wide range of lung conditions for patients of all ages

 In addition to general education requirements, you will complete the following courses: